 The History of Anderson Lodge

 Anderson Lodge is a family run facility owned by Arvid and Vicki Anderson.
 As you gaze on the scrolling photos. you are thinking, “How beautiful!”
 Anderson Lodge IS beautiful!
 But the photos really don’t do it justice.
-There is nothing like seeing the tall fir trees with moss dripping gracefully from their limbs at the Main Lodge or viewing the majestic mountains at our Hilltop House site.
+There is nothing like seeing the tall fir trees and lush ferns at the Main Lodge or viewing the majestic mountains at our Hilltop House site.
 Please contact us for a tour.
 You will see for yourself how magical Anderson Lodge truly is.

 This Scandinavian resort, nestled in the forest is near Mt.
 St. Helens, is just north of Portland and 23 miles east of I-5 at Woodland, Washington.
-We have 2 lodges to offer on two different properties: the Main Lodge and the HIlltop House.
+We have 2 facilities: the Main Lodge and the HIlltop House.
 They are completely self-contained so two events can take place simultaneously.
 Or on rare occasions, both facilities can be used by one group.

 The Anderson Lodge Story

 The foundation for the Main Lodge was poured in 1974.
 Arvid worked slowly on it during breaks and summer vacation from teaching at the local Yale School.
 He peeled the bark off by hand and flattened the cedar logs with a chain saw and an ax.
 Each log was bleached to ready them for use.
 The large fir beams for the lodge were from the property.
 Everywhere you look you can see evidence of his handiwork.
 Notice all those oak shorts that are on the countertops and floors of the Main Lodge.
 Even the table in the main kitchen was made from those oak shorts.
 How about that countertop in the kitchen.
-Do you know what that is from and what those mysterious brown dots are for?
+Do you know what those mysterious brown dots on the counters are for?
 The kitchen counter is made of birdseye maple from a bowling alley, complete with the dots from the alley way!
-When you stay at Anderson Lodge remember that it is a facility like no other.
+When you stay at Anderson Lodge remember that this is a facility like no other.
 Arvid’s dream is here.

 Anderson Lodge opened as a retreat center in November of 1984 but with the Main Lodge only.
 It is the loving creation of Arvid and Vicki Anderson.
 Arvid built the Lodge with his Swedish background in mind, so it is truly a labor of love.
 Both his parents were Swedish and thus the love of the Scandinavian culture.
 It is sometimes hard to believe how our small dream of a Swedish cabin has blossomed into a retreat center welcoming thousands of guests each year.